Sovereign-Labs/amethyst/docs/spec/state.md

   - Correctness: It is always safe to overwrite the `last_written_value` of storage if the account has been `SELFDESTRUCT`ed in the most recent execution.
 This follows from the fact that we _only_ ever populate the `last_written_value` after an account has been `SELFDESTRUCT`ed.
 So - if the `last_written_value` was populated, that would mean that an account had been destroyed and recreated within the current bundle of transactions.
-But if the account was reincarnated in this execution, then we've already validated every `read` - they were all guaranteed to be zero unless they were preceded by a write in this execution - which our cache handles by default.
+But if the account was reincarnated in this execution, then we've already validated every `read` - they were all guaranteed to be zero unless they were preceded by a write in this execution - which our tracer handles by default.
 And we don't need to persist any writes, since they'll simply be zeroed again by the more recent `SELFDESTRUCT`.

 ### Merge

-To merge two caches together, use the following procedure: terate over the `(Address, CachedAccountData)` pairs from the later of the two caches.
-For each item, look up the address in the _earlier_ cache.
-Call the two `CachedAccountData` structs `l` and `r` (for left and right).
+To merge two tracers together, use the following procedure:
+Iterate over the `(Address, TracedAccountData)` pairs from the later of the two tracers.
+For each item, look up the address in the _earlier_ tracer.
+Call the two `TracedAccountData` structs `l` and `r` (for left and right).

-- If `l` is null, insert `r` into the earlier cache.
+- If `l` is null, insert `r` into the earlier tracer.
-- Otherwise, we need to merge the two cache entries.
+- Otherwise, we need to merge the two tracer entries.
   - To merge the `LimitedAccount` information...
     - Verify that `l.account.latest()` === `r.account.earliest()`.
     - If `r.account.last_written_value` is not null, set `l.account.last_written_value` = `r.account.last_written_value`.
   - To merge the `Storage` information...
     - Verify that `l.storage.latest().initial_root` === `r.storage.earliest().initial_root`.
     - For each slot "`rhs`" in `r.storage.earliest().ops`, get the corresponding slot in `l.storage.latest().ops` ("`lhs`")...
       - If `lhs` is null, set `lhs` = `rhs`.
-Return to the top of the loop.
       - Otherwise...
         - If `rhs.first_read_value` is not null, verify that `lhs.latest()` == `rhs.first_read_value`.
         - If `rhs.last_written_value` is not null, set `lhs.last_written_value` = `rhs.last_written_value`